AaronTraas/Notes/Recipes/cocktails/Cocktail-Ingredients.md

 ---
-description: Various syrup recipes that I use
+description: Various syrups and other ingredients used in cocktails
 category: ingredients
-tags: cocktails, syrup
+tags: cocktails
 ingredients: sugar
+hero_image: cocktail_experiment.jpg
 ---

-# Syrups
+# Cocktail Ingredients

-I make syrups for cockatails and other things.
-Home-made syrups are easy, and you can get things that are hard to find elsewhere.
+I make syrups and other intermediary ingredients for cockatails.
+Home-made syrups, in particular, are easy, and you can get things that are hard to find elsewhere.

 * * *